wp-plugins/frontier-post/readme.txt

 == Changelog ==

 = 1.4.8 =
-* 4 editor options for frontend editing (Full, Simple-Visual, Simple-Html or Text-Only)
+* New Editor options for frontend editing - Full, Simple-Visual, Simple-Html or Text-Only
 * Category: Multi-select, dropdown or hidden
 * Media upload can be disabled per role
 * Drafts: Can be restricted so user have to submit for approval